mapkyca/mapkyca/README.md

 ### Hi there 👋

-I’m a software developer / full stack software engineer currently based in Europe.
+I’m a freelance software developer / full stack software engineer currently based in Europe.
 My clients include software houses, financial and governmental institutions, news agencies, and companies both large and small.

 I have helped build life saving medical software, secure messaging systems, high performance video platforms, and Open Source projects used around the world.

+Available for hire and new opportunities.

 - 🔭 I’m currently working on Open Science and data sharing projects in the EU
 - 📫 How to reach me: [main website](https://www.marcus-povey.co.uk)